 Again, all of Surgent’s course options come offer access until you pass.
 Therefore, you can retain use of your Surgent course until you have finished the entire CPA Exam by passing all 4 exam sections.

-Becker CPA Review goes on sale quite frequently.
-My site has a Becker CPA Review discount that usually ranges from $500-$1,000 off.
+Becker CPA Review goes on sale more infrequently than Surgent.
+My site has a Becker CPA Review discount that will make your wallet happier.

 Surgent CPA Review also has a regular sale.
-My Surgent CPA Review discount of $700 off is usually available.
+My Surgent CPA Review discount is a great way to save on your course.

 If you purchase an online Becker CPA Review course, you can receive a full tuition refund if requested within 10 days of your initial purchase or your first course login, whichever comes first.

 Surgent’s refund policy alters according to the course purchased.